 DIRECTOR Larry Smith

-The is Larry’s 4th year at Milton High school where he began the Cirque program – the only public high school to offer classroom instruction in circus arts.
+Larry Theatre serves as the Theatre Director at Milton High School and is credited for starting the Cirque program at Milton High School– the only public high school to offer classroom instruction in circus arts.

 Before coming to Milton, he spent 15 years at Rabun Gap-Nacoochee School where he developed the theatre arts curriculum and built a recognized quality theatre program.
 Larry originated the Cirque program at Rabun Gap, writing, producing, and directing eight Cirques, three of which were invited to perform at Georgia Thespian conference.
 At Rabun Gap-Nacoochee, Larry won regional and state one act play competitions and received Star Teacher Recognition.

 His groundbreaking program also went on to provide original entertainment for the Georgia Independent School Association State Conference, as well as for the International Delegates from the Georgia Consulate.
 During his tenure there, Larry also served as Fine Arts Department Chair, and was one of the developers of MAD Fest, Rabun Gap’s popular annual arts festival.

 Larry Smith received a BFA in Theatre at Valdosta State University and a MAT in Secondary Education at Piedmont College.
 Before teaching, he was a performer at Six Flags Over Georgia’s Crystal Pistol, at Walt Disney World as a Kid of the Kingdom, and convention entertainer.
 He was also in the cast of Hoop De Doo at Pioneer Hall, Fort Wilderness.
 Larry has worked in tech for both of these entertainment companies.

 Larry has been recognized three times as Best Director at Georgia Theatre Conference, having won Best Show at GTC twice (both times while at Milton) and performed at Southeastern Theatre conference representing the state of Georgia- once in Atlanta and once in Chattanooga.